 - Have job security because the HVAC industry can't be outsourced.

-Any job can be stressful.
-HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-The proper experience and tools are helpful when resolving these concerns.
-In addition, paid training and a stable workload help people in the HVAC industry avoid some of the most common sources of work-related stress.
+Every job has sources of stress.
+HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+Additionally, paid training and a steady supply of work help HVAC professionals fend off some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
 Reaching difficult-to-access equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work in many different cities.
+While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+The newest models of heating and cooling systems use less energy or produce it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED as well as industry training.
+Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-Your employer might also require NATE certification.
+You can secure the needed certifications by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+An HVAC company will sometimes also require NATE certification.
 This refers to North American Technician Excellence, this influential accreditation further develops your technical knowledge to maximize your capabilities.

 Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
 At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-The daily schedule may vary on the work site as well as your specific skill set.
+Your work schedule may vary on the work site as well as your specific skill set.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you are more likely to have a set schedule during normal business hours.
+For technicians or installers working in construction, you may have more of a set schedule during normal business hours.

-Like we mentioned earlier, every now and then the job will have to be done in severe weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+As we mentioned before, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+For jobs that work with customers or clients, strong customer service skills are always welcome.

 With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state may make as much as six figures.
+Higher earners usually make around $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary